Pythonicmind/LearnProgrammingByDoing/ProtractorWithJasmine/Installation.md

  b) webdriver-manager start
     This will start up a Selenium Server and will output a bunch of info logs.
 Your Protractor test will send requests to this server to control a local browser.
 You can see information about the status of the server at http://localhost:4444/wd/hub.

+4)Now create a folder in drive and open cmd from that location.
+We will run "npm init" command for creating NodeJs package.json file. a)package name-> protractorframework -> according to your choise b)leave other options as it is if not needed at the moment c)Press Yes for OK